daeric/terraform-howtodemoright/README.md

 # tech-exercise

-This code is designed to deploy
+This code is designed to:
 - Deploy VM1 on-prem in our Nutanix cluster
 - Deploy a VPC in AWS
 - Deploy VM2 in AWS attached to the newly created VPC